aptech/docs/docs/CR-open.rst

     closeall fin,fout;

-In the above example, the same file, *mydata.dat*, is opened twice with two different file handles.
+In the above example, the same file, :file:`mydata.dat`, is opened twice with two different file handles.
 It is opened for read with the handle *fin*, and it is opened for update with the handle *fout*.
 This will allow the file to be transformed in place without taking up the extra